Complexity in Bolza surface

 \section{Second systoles}

-\begin{theorem} There are exactly $12$ second systolic geodesics on the Bolza surface and they form a triangulation with each triangle of type $(4,3,3)$. \end{theorem} \begin{proof} Aurich-Steiner~\cite{AurStein} have shown that the length $l_2$ of the second systole of the Bolza surface $S$ is given by $\cosh(l_2/2)=3+2\sqrt{2}$.
+In this section, we prove the theorem below. \mainthmthree* \begin{proof} Aurich--Steiner~\cite{AurStein} have shown that the length $l_2$ of the second systolic geodesic of the Bolza surface $S$ is given by $\cosh(l_2/2)=3+2\sqrt{2}$.
 Consider the Bolza surface as given in Figure~\ref{Fif4.1}(i).
 The diagonals of the octagon joining opposite vertices project onto simple closed geodesics on $S$.
 Also, the length of these geodesics is $l_2$.
 Using the isometries on these geodesics, we get $12$ second systolic geodesics (see Figure~\ref{Fif4.1}).
 Now, we show that these are the only second systolic geodesics on the Bolza surface.

 Let $\alpha$ be a simple closed curve on $S$.
 If $\alpha$ is separating, then $\alpha$ contains $4$ arcs joining non-consecutive sides of the octagon and hence $l(\alpha)>l_2$.
-If $\alpha$ is non-separating, then by Theorem~\ref{thm2.4}, $\alpha$ passes through some fixed points of the hyperelliptic involution $\sigma$ and in order to become a second systole, $\alpha$ must pass through exactly two fixed points.
-This implies that the geodesics shown in Figure~\ref{Fif4.1}(ii) are the only $12$ second systoles on $S$. \end{proof}
+If $\alpha$ is non-separating, then by Theorem~\ref{thm2.4}, $\alpha$ passes through some fixed points of the hyperelliptic involution $\sigma$ and in order to become a second systolic geodesic, $\alpha$ must pass through exactly two fixed points.
+This implies that the geodesics shown in Figure~\ref{Fif4.1}(ii) are the only $12$ second systolic geodesics on $S$. \end{proof}